ramy-khabbaz/MGCP/README.md

 ### Example demo outline

 1. `mgcp.dna.codec.encode` to generate `encoded_file.txt` (oligos list).
-2. `mgcp.utils.tools.error_generator` to simulate reads with Pd/Pi/Ps errors.
+2. `mgcp.utils.tools.error_generator` to generate reads with IDS errors.
 3. Run CD-HIT on the reads to cluster similar reads together (`cd-hit-est` or the `pycdhit` helper).
-4. For each cluster, run Kalign to MSA the reads and produce a consensus.
+4. For each cluster, run Kalign to apply multiple sequence alignment to the reads and produce a consensus sequence.
-5. Feed consensus reads into `mgcp.dna.codec.decode` to recover the original file.
+5. Feed consensus sequences into `mgcp.dna.codec.decode` to recover the original file.

 The demo scripts in `demo/` show concrete invocations.
 To run demos, install the demo extras and ensure `cd-hit-est` and `kalign` are installed on your system.